ontodia-org/ontodia-org.github.io/_posts/QA blog post.markdown

 - news
 img:  /assets/img/blog/QA.png
 ---
-As a showcase of integration between [Ontodia ](http://ontodia.org/)and [metaphactory ](http://www.metaphacts.com/product)working as a semantic platform back-end we’ve recently launched a question answering service based on [wikidata ](https://www.wikidata.org/)data set.
+As a showcase of integration between [Ontodia ](http://ontodia.org/)and [metaphactory ](http://www.metaphacts.com/product)working as a semantic platform back-end we’ve recently launched a question answering demo based on [wikidata ](https://www.wikidata.org/)data set.

 <!-- more -->
 ## What it is for